This slow cooker vegan cauliflower tikka masala with spinach and chickpeas is so simple to prepare.

 Add at the end of cooking:

-- 4 tablespoons cashews rough chopped, or flaked almonds
+- 4 tablespoon cashews rough chopped, or flaked almonds

 To serve, optional:

-- 250 g basmati rice cooked according to packet instructions.
+- 250 gram basmati rice cooked according to packet instructions.
 Use more or less according to your family appetites

 - Switch the slow cooker heat to high while you prepare the ingredients.

-- Add the cauliflower (fresh or frozen), onions, chickpeas, garlic, ginger, chopped tomatoes, curry powder, maple syrup, and coconut oil and milk to the slow cooker.Season with a little salt and black pepper.
+- Add the cauliflower (fresh or frozen), onions, chickpeas, garlic, ginger, chopped tomatoes, curry powder, maple syrup, and coconut oil and milk to the slow cooker.Season with a little salt and black pepper.600 gram cauliflower, 1 can chickpeas, 200 gram onion, 4 cloves garlic, 1 tablespoon ginger, 3 tablespoon tikka masala curry powder, 2 cans chopped tomatoes, 120 millilitre coconut milk, 1 tablespoon maple syrup, 1 tablespoon coconut oil

 - Give everything a good mix.